biocodellc/ontology-data-pipeline/README.md

    * `list`

       Only applicable for `ControlledVocabulary` rules.
-This refers to the name of the list in `lists.csv` containing the controlled vocab
+This refers to the name of the file that contains the list of the controlled vocab

    ##### <a name="rules"></a>Rule Types